unicrons/github-actions-playground/workshop/pipeline_scan/extra/checkoutLeak/README.md

 ```

 > ![NOTE]
-> I did not find a way to use the Github Actions Token to enumerate informations without knowing previously the name of the repository or the organization.
+> I did not find a way to use the GitHub Actions Token to enumerate informations without knowing previously the name of the repository or the organization.

 As mentioned in the article, you can avoid this using the `persist-credentials` option: